Resumes Don’t Include Why You Were Fired or Quit

 The problem is all-to-common and goes something like: “I was fired from my last job”

 Being fired from a job isn’t necessarily indicative of being a bad worker or being an underperformer.
 In fact, the term “being let go” is attached to an overly negative stigma from a resume expert’s perspective.

 There could be multiple reasons a “good” employee may be fired.
 From poor management, office politics, and lack of leadership to simple downsizing, many job seekers who are looking for jobs are actually high caliber talent and should present themselves in just such a way.
 So just how does one go about creating a resume to reflect this all?

 The Wrong Approach:

-Including why you were fired under each position in your professional experience section is not only the incorrect place to state such information; it also overshadows the positive elements on your resume and reduces your chance at landing an interview.
+Including why you were fired under each position in your professional experience section is the incorrect place to state such information.
+Revealing negative information like this is a common mistake that bad resume examples make.
+The end result is that it overshadows the positive elements on your resume and reduces your chance at landing an interview

 The Correct Approach:

 The resume is a place to detail achievements, skills and knowledge, not failures.
 Your resume should focus on the positive, up-selling yourself as an applicant.
 The place to explain your current situation and why you are applying to the position is actually in your cover letter, not in the resume itself.